NilCoalescing/djangochannelsrestframework/docs/examples/generic_api_consumer.rst

 -------

 This example shows how to create a basic consumer for the Django's auth user model.
-We are going to create a serializer class for it, and mixin with the ``GenericAsyncAPIConsumer`` the action mixins.
+We are going to create a serializer class for it and mixin with the ``GenericAsyncAPIConsumer`` the action mixins.

 .. code-block:: python